-- The area known as the SCUBA Cove is closed to all motor boat traffic.
-The area within the northeast and northwest fingers of land at the entrance of the cove to the shore, and marked by buoys shall be off limits to boaters.
-This area is suggested to SCUBA divers which can surface unexpectedly, causing a catastrophic event with a motor boat.
+The area known as the SCUBA Cove is closed to all motorboat traffic.
+The area within the northeast and northwest fingers of land at the entrance of the cove to the shore and marked by buoys shall be off limits to boaters.

 Pursuant to 36 CFR l .6(f), the following is a list of activities and applicable 36 CFR statutes for which a permit is required.
 Permits are issued by the Superintendent and may be subject to special regulations.
-Engaging in these activities without a permit, or violating the terms and conditions of a permit is prohibited.
+Engaging in these activities without a permit or violating the terms and conditions of a permit is prohibited:

 1.5 Public Use Limit (Marina facility permit)